tomchk/X4_gen_regions/README.md

 (6) You should follow the vanilla pattern for adding the animations to your component XML--the information for that is in the metadata node of the anixml file.
 I have not tested what exactly can be omitted, but I suspect at least that you need to add "animation" to the "tag".

 The other buttons are for creating randomized regions from a sectors.xml file (unrelated, just currently part of this addon) and generating orbits for things like planets.
 Let's get animating!

+See some of my results on this channel: https://www.youtube.com/channel/UCRTy3bRo3w3y8eySApcxo3A